Saurabh23/Sentiment-Analysis-for-Predicting-Elections/README.md

 ## use the distance, check which one is needed and make distance matrix
 ## change the parameters in hclust
 ```
+For analysis, different distance steps and different merging steps are executed line by line.